NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerPoissonShapeAnalysis/README.md

 1. Objective A. Add the Poisson shape analysis module as an extension to Slicer.

+## 20220701 What's been done in the week
+1. Study the qSlicerCLIModuleUIHelper class to see how to select multiple files.

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->